 It may become necessary to look up a person’s past, especially if you are hiring for a job or looking into any legal documents that pertain to your family members.
-While the search can seem daunting if you are not in an attorney or a paralegal, the search can be done if you want to no about someone’s criminal history.
+While the search can seem daunting if you are not an attorney or a paralegal, the search can be done if you want to know about someone’s criminal history.
 If you are worried a friend, family member, or new acquaintance has had criminal charges brought against them, there are ways to determine where they are being held and even what they have been charged with.
 Arrests can often happen quickly and most of the time without anyone knowing.

 The American legal system addresses the transgressions that people commit with two different types: civil cases and criminal cases.
-Firstly, it depends on what transgression the person in question has been arrested for.
-There is a difference between criminal cases and civil cases, both in terms of what the accuser is claiming and in terms of punishment.
+Firstly, it depends on what crime the person in question has been arrested for.
+There is a difference between criminal and civil cases regarding what the accuser claims and the punishment.
 A civil case usually involves a private dispute between two persons or a company.
 These cases are adjudicated through civil lawsuits.

 Getting arrested is usually not something that a person tends to want.
 No matter which case you or a loved one falls under, it is important to seek proper legal representation.
-You never want to fly blind into charges, and having guidance can really make or break your case.
+You never want to fly blind into charges, and having guidance can make or break your case.
 Having an attorney by your side will be beneficial for you to understand your full legal rights.
 An attorney will also be able to determine the statute of limitations for your particular case.